ChiefAmani/my-business/MARKETING_PERFORMANCE_PLAN.md

 - **Targeting Refinement:** Use data to refine target audience segments and personalize marketing efforts.
 - **Budget Allocation:** Shift marketing spend to channels and campaigns demonstrating the highest ROI.
 - **Feedback Loop:** Establish a continuous feedback loop between marketing, sales, and product teams to identify and address bottlenecks in the user acquisition process.

+## Business Model Validation
+This plan serves as a critical framework for validating the underlying business model.
+By rigorously tracking the defined KPIs, we will:
+- **Confirm Demand:** Assess if marketing efforts generate sufficient interest and leads.
+- **Validate Conversion Funnel:** Determine the effectiveness of our processes in converting leads to paying customers.
+- **Evaluate Profitability:** Monitor CAC against MRR to ensure a sustainable and profitable user acquisition strategy.
+- **Inform Iteration:** Use performance data to identify areas for improvement in product, pricing, and marketing strategies, enabling rapid iteration and optimization of the business model.